-Captain Pfister, a native of Newport Beach, CA, graduated from the U.S. Naval Academy in May 1991 with a Bachelor’s degree in Mechanical Engineering.
+Captain Pfister graduated from the U.S. Naval Academy in May 1991 with a Bachelor’s degree in Mechanical Engineering.
 Upon graduation, he attended flight training, was designated a naval aviator in August 1993, and selected to fly the H-46D helicopter.

 At sea, Captain Pfister first served as a division officer with HC-11 where he deployed in USS Kiska (AE-35) and USS Essex (LHD-2) and participated in Operations SOUTHERN WATCH and UNITED SHIELD.
 Subsequent sea tours include serving as Navigation Officer in USS Tarawa (LHA-1) deploying in support of Operation DETERMINED RESPONSE, and as detachment Officer-in-Charge in USS Essex (LHD-2) and squadron Maintenance Officer with HC-5 forward deployed in Guam.